Welcome to today's edition of the Rush 24-7 podcast.

 And she voted against raising the debt ceiling.

-Uh good good for her yesterday.
+Good for her yesterday.

 That's just terrible, isn't it?

-Uh that's those that's those mean spirited Republicans for you.
+That's those mean-spirited Republicans for you.

-It's uh it's it they want to make it a crime to be an illegal immigrant.
+They want to make it a crime to be an illegal immigrant.

-They're a fine law-abiding, illegal, non-citizen citizen of the United States.
+They're a fine, law-abiding, illegal, non-citizen citizen of the United States.

 I think Debbie Wasserman Schultz makes an excellent point here.